 - Have at least 24 consecutive months of full-time drilling/pump installation experience

-- Pass two exams — the drilling general exam and one other specialized drilling exam or the water systems general exam and one other specialized pump exam with one 12-month period with a 70 percent or better score on each
+- Pass two exams — the drilling general exam and one other specialized drilling exam, or the water systems general exam and one other specialized pump exam, within one 12-month period with a 70 percent or better score on each

 - Written references verifying your experience from two professional contacts who are not affiliated with your current company